commaai/agnos-builder/README.md

 ./build_system.sh
 ```

-Flashing to a comma 3/3X:
+Flashing to a comma 3/3X (Be sure to set your device in QDL mode before flashing.
+Refer to [QDL MODE Section](https://flash.comma.ai/) for more information.):
 ```
 ./flash_kernel.sh
 ./flash_system.sh